FIC Photo

 • Structured professional pursuit not involving formal academic coursework including, but not limited to, writing with intent to publish, artistic endeavors, and technical projects.

-Please see the application in the Learning & Development folder in the Document Repository.
+Please see the application in the Professional Development folder in the Document Repository.